Access the entire site.

 User-agent: Googlebot

-- User agent: * - this way of writing says about it: "Every robot should follow in this direction."
-If you want to report something to a specific robot, for example, Googlebot, then the notation looks like this
+• User-agent: * - this way of writing says this: "Every robot should follow this direction."
+If you want to report something to a specific robot, for example Googlebot, then the notation is as follows

 Disallow